maciakl/gopher/README.md

   - create `name.go` with simple hello world code
   - run `git init -b main`

-### Compile the project and create a zip files for distribution
+### Building the project

 In most cases you should use the following command while in the project directory:

-    gopher make
+    gopher make <target>

 If you do:

 - Gopher will check if a `Makefile` exists in the project directory
-- If it does, it will run the make command and execute the default build
+- If it does, it will run the make command with the specified <target> or will just run `make` if no target is specified
-- If there is no `Makefile`, it will use the gopher defaults instead
+- If there is no `Makefile`, it will warn you and switch to doing `gopher release`

+### Releasing a project

-To build the project using the gopher defaults and skip Makefile even if one exists run:
+To build the project and create a set of zip files for different distribution platforms run:

-    gopher wrap
+    gopher release

 This must be run in the project directory.
 It will:

 - cross compile the project for windows, mac and linux
 - generate zip files for each os named `name_win.zip`, `name_mac.zip` and `name_lin.zip` respectively

-Note that if a `Makefile` is present, the `make` subcommand does not generate any zip files and assumes any kind of packaging will be handled by your project Makefile.
+Note that this is the same functionality as the legacy `gopher wrap` command.

 ### Generate a Scoop Manifest